wuzzeb/yesod-purescript/README.md

 # yesod-purescript

-Work in progress integration of PureScript (purescript.org) into Yesod.
+Work in progress integration of PureScript (see https://www.purescript.org) into Yesod.

 Goals: